Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 2. The system shall allow an administrator to set time limits during each level of gameplay.
 3. The system shall allow a user to move/control a character during game play.
 4. The system shall detect a collision between the character and objects during gameplay.
+5. The system shall allow the player to exit gameplay at any time.

 Arushi S:
 1. The system shall restart the game if the player dies.